Integrations

 Inject reasoning as pre-task context for each crew member.

-For multi-agent crews, inject different scaffolds per agent.
-The root cause analyst gets a Causal scaffold.
-The timeline estimator gets a Temporal scaffold.
-The report writer gets an Abstraction scaffold.
+For multi-agent crews, inject different abilities per agent.
+The root cause analyst gets a Causal ability.
+The timeline estimator gets a Temporal ability.
+The report writer gets an Abstraction ability.

 Claude Code / Agent SDK